-While Rainn Wilson handles cubicle work with aplomb on TV’s “The Office,” he’s also right at home onstage in “The Rocker,” playing a heavy-metal burnout who gets a second shot at stardom -- never mind that success comes 20 years too late, drumming at his nephew’s high school prom.
+While Rainn Wilson handles cubicle work with aplomb on TV’s “The Office,” he’s also right at home onstage in “The Rocker,” playing a heavy-metal burnout who gets a second shot at stardom — never mind that success comes 20 years too late, drumming at his nephew’s high school prom.
 It’s the kind of role ready-made for Jack Black (had “School of Rock” not happened), and Wilson makes the most of it in this well-crafted, feel-good satire.
 With the right word of mouth, Fox could have a modest hit with the Aug.
 20 release.

 For those who loved “The Full Monty,” “The Rocker” also marks a return to form for director Peter Cattaneo, tapping into the same winsome, risk-everything spirit that defined the 1997 hit.
 Working with “Seeing Other People” scribes Maya Forbes and Wallace Wolodarsky, Cattaneo puts character first: Wilson’s Robert Fishman, or “Fish” to his friends, may be an outrageous fortysomething man-child, but he’s not a character you grow tired of by the second act.